pronebird/wordtube/readme.txt

 == Credits ==

-Copyright 2007 Alex Rabe
+Copyright 2007 Alex Rabe & Alakhnor

-THX to the plugin's from GaMerZ (WP-Polls) which gives me a lot of education.

 The wordTube button is taken from the Silk set of FamFamFam.
 See more at http://www.famfamfam.com/lab/icons/silk/